What the new coronavirus outbreak means for the tourism industry

 The truth is, the tourism industry has faced many threats similar to the COVID-19 outbreak, such as the SARS outbreak which began in 2002.
 Dr Mohammadi shared, “The downturn of the tourism industry from SARS was estimated at $30-50 million, although the tourism industry around the world was not as dependent at that time on the Chinese market as today.”

-“For example, there were less than 40 million outbound Chinese tourists in 2002, while in 2019 Chinese tourists exceeded 134 million; consequently, a dip is expected in the tourism industry as a result of restrictions on Chinese tourists traveling abroad.
+“For example, there were less than 40 million outbound Chinese tourists in 2002, while in 2019 Chinese tourists exceeded 134 million; consequently, a dip is expected in the tourism industry as a result of restrictions on Chinese tourists travelling abroad.
 Meanwhile, the most influenced countries are expected to be those from ASEAN that have the greatest share of Chinese tourists.”

 Singapore currently ranks among the top three infected countries for COVID-19 placing tremendous pressure on its citizens and the tourism industry as a whole.
 In addition to the threat of the virus for human health globally, rapid recovery after the pandemic is contained will be vital, as tourism is the main source of livelihood for lots of people in Asia.